ajrcarey/pdfium-render/README.md

 ## What's new

+Release 0.9.1 adds a new `console_log` crate feature to control initialization of `console_log`-based logging to the console browser in WASM builds, thanks to an excellent contribution from <https://github.com/tectin0>, and adds a new `PdfPageTextObject::is_visible()` utility function in response to an excellent suggestion by <https://github.com/cobnett3>.

 Release 0.9.0 fixes a bug in the `PdfClipPath::len()` function thanks to an excellent contribution from <https://github.com/rockyzhengwu>, adds compilation target support to the `PDFIUM_STATIC_LIB_PATH` environment variable when linking `pdfium-render` to a statically-compiled Pdfium library thanks to an excellent contribution from <https://github.com/richarddd>, removes all deprecated items, simplifies lifetime handling across all object instances, and implements the `Send` and `Sync` traits for all object instances, allowing documents, pages, and page objects to be more easily used in multi-threaded applications.
 Note that Pdfium itself makes no guarantees about thread safety and should be assumed _not_ to be thread safe; for more discussion on the limitations of multi-threading in Pdfium, see the "Multi-threading" section below.
 For a complete list of deprecated items that have been removed, see <https://github.com/ajrcarey/pdfium-render/issues/36>.

 Release 0.8.37 increments the `pdfium_latest` feature to `pdfium_7543` to match new Pdfium release 7543 at <https://github.com/bblanchon/pdfium-binaries>, adds new `PdfRenderConfig::set_fixed_size()`, `PdfRenderConfig::set_fixed_width()`, and `PdfRenderConfig::set_fixed_height()` functions for more finely-grained rendering control thanks to an excellent suggestion by <https://github.com/newinnovations>, adds new `PdfRenderConfig::set_fixed_size_to_bitmap()` and `PdfRenderConfig::scale_page_to_bitmap()` functions for conveniently setting target render sizes directly from a bitmap, adds a new `PdfPageObject::get_clip_path()` function thanks to an excellent contribution from <https://github.com/abdelkarim>, adds a new `PdfPageImageObject::get_raw_image_data()` function thanks to an excellent contribution from <https://github.com/zamf>, and adds new `PdfPageObject::is_active()`, `PdfPageObject::set_active()`, `PdfPageObject::is_inactive()`, and `PdfPageObject::set_inactive()` functions for setting and retrieving the object status on its containing page.
 Page objects marked as inactive are retained in the document but are not included in page rendering.

 Release 0.8.36 corrects a compatibility problem introduced in the latest version of the `libloading` crate, fixes a bug in the `PdfPageText::chars_for_object()` function thanks to an excellent investigation by <https://github.com/bikallem>, and resolves a memory leak that could occur when working with `PdfPageObject` instances not attached to pages or annotations thanks to an excellent investigation by <https://github.com/def-roth>.

-Release 0.8.35 increments the `pdfium_latest` feature to `pdfium_7350` to match new Pdfium release 7350 at <https://github.com/bblanchon/pdfium-binaries>, fixes a bug in the WASM implementation of bezier curves thanks to an excellent contribution from <https://github.com/marcosc90>, adds coordinate system ordering protection to the `PdfRect` struct initializers thanks to an excellent suggestion from <https://github.com/zecuria>, and fixes a bug in example `examples/image_extract.rs`.

 ## Binding to Pdfium